How to make tempting chocolate tarts – Hannah Glasse’s way

 First make the pastry.
 Although the recipe is not specific at all about which sort of pastry a regular shortcrust tastes really good.
 I don’t add any extra sugar, indeed I add a bit of salt.
 The beauty of this particular chocolate tart is that it is not terribly sweet.
 If you like your tarts sweeter please feel free to add more sugar, but I would try this version first.
 You might find it, like I did, perfectly sweet enough.

 Mix the salt, egg yolks, flour and milk in a bowl.
 Whisk thoroughly until all the lumps are removed.
 Set to one side.

 Pour the double cream into a pan.
 Break up the chocolate into rough pieces and drop into the cream.
-Gently bring the pan to a boil, stirring with a wooden spoon constantly until the chocolate and cream are blended together.
+Gently bring the pan to moderate heat, stirring with a wooden spoon constantly until the chocolate and cream are blended together.
 Add the sugar and stir until dissolved.

 Take your bowl containing the salt, egg yolks, flour and milk.
 Add a quarter of the warmed chocolate/cream/sugar mix to it and whisk together.